vpelss/imok/README.md

 How to use:

 After registering for an account, click on 'Settings'.
-You select a 'Start Date' and a 'Start Time' that you will be able to 'check in' by.
+You select a 'Check In Start Date' and a 'Check In Start Time' that you will be able to 'check in' by.
-Then you select a 'Countdown Time'.
+Then you select a 'Check In Interval'.
 Daily seems reasonable.
-Once the 'Start Date' and 'Start Time' are set, the timer counts down to the The Co
 You can add up to three email addresses to send alerts to.
-If you do not push the IMOK button before the Countdown time, it will send an email message to all your addressees.
+Alerts are sent to these email addresses if you do not click 'IMOK' before the 'Check In Time'.
+You will want to modify the default alert message to suit your situation.
+You may want to add contact numbers, instructions, etc...
-When you push the IMOK button, it adds the Countdown time to the current Alert time.
+When you push the IMOK button, it sets the 'Check In Time' to the the next Check In Interval..

-Example: If you choose a start date of 10 Sept 2021 and a start time of 9 am and a Countdown time of one day, every time you push the IMOK button the program will set the next Alert time to 9 am the next day.
+Example: If you choose a 'Check In Start Date' of 10 Sept 2021 and a 'Check In Start Time' of 9am and a 'Check In Interval' of one day, every time you push the IMOK button the program will set the 'Check In Time' to 9 am the next day.

 You can test it at: